wspurgin/rspec-sidekiq/README.md

 ```

 ### be_retryable
-*Describes if a job should retry when there is a failure in it's execution*
+*Describes if a job should retry when there is a failure in its execution*
 ```ruby
 sidekiq_options retry: 5
 # test with...